uriel1998/weather.sh/weather_image/README.md

 ### weather_sh.rc

-If you already have a working installation of [weather.sh](https://uriel1998.github.io/weather.sh/), then you can skip this section.
+If you already have a working installation of [weather.sh](https://uriel1998.github.io/weather.sh/), then you can skip to "Command-line options".

 Copy (and edit, as appropriate) the `weather_sh.rc` file to `$HOME\.config\weather_sh.rc`.
 * The first line is the OpenWeatherMap API key